Undergrad Teacher Prep Program

 Application

-Applications to the program are due mid to late A-term (Fall) or mid C-term (Spring) following recruiting and are open to first year and sophomore students majoring in math, science, or engineering.
+Applications to the TPP program are extended to candidates following successful completion of EDU 2200, EDU 2300 and a Psychology course.
+We welcome all first-year and sophomore students majoring in math, science, or engineering.

-Interviews are conducted in October (Fall recruitment) and March (Spring recruitment) by the program director and associated faculty.
+Interviews are conducted in the Spring by the program director and associated faculty.

 MTEL Licensure Exams